-The greenhouse gases reported under the Climate Convention are:
+The greenhouse gases to be reported under the Climate Convention are:

 The indirect greenhouse gases reported are nitrogen oxides (NOx), carbon monoxide (CO), non-methane volatile organic compounds (NMVOC) and sulphur dioxide (SO2).

-For the second commitment period, the EU has a target of 20 % reduction compared to the base year.
+For the second commitment period (2013-2020), the EU had a target of 20 % reduction compared to the base year.
 The reduction commitment within the EU distinguishes between the emissions covered by the EU Emission Trading System (ETS) and the non-ETS emissions.
-For the ETS there is a reduction of 24 % in allowances.
-For the non-ETS emissions, each Member State has a separate target set out in the Effort Sharing Decision, (ESD, Decision No 406/2009/EC).
-In the ESD, Denmark has a reduction commitment of 20 % in 2020 compared to the emission level in 2005.
+For the ETS there was a reduc-tion of 24 % in allowances.
+For the non-ETS emissions, each Member State has a separate target set out in the Effort Sharing Decision, (ESD) (Decision No 406/2009/EC).
+In the ESD, Denmark had a reduction commitment of 20 % in 2020 compared to the emission level in 2005.

-The European Union (EU) is a party to the UNFCCC and the Kyoto Protocol.
-Therefore, the EU has to submit similar datasets and reports for the collective 28 EU Member States.
-For the commitment in the second commitment period, the EU has entered into an agreement with Iceland on joint fulfilment.
+The European Union (EU) is a party to the UNFCCC and the Paris Agreement.
+Therefore, the EU has to submit similar datasets and reports for the collective 27 EU Member States.

-The EU imposes some additional guidelines and obligations to these EU Member States through Regulation No. 525/2013/EU concerning a mechanism for monitoring and reporting greenhouse gas emissions and for implementing the Kyoto Protocol (EU monitoring mechanism).
-The Implementing Regulation detailing the reporting requirements was decided in 2014 (749/2014/EU).
-As mentioned above, the ESD is the legal framework for Member States reduction commitments in the non-ETS sectors.
+The EU imposes some additional guidelines and obligations to the Member States through Regulation (EU) No 2018/1999 on the Governance of the Energy Union and Climate Action.
+The Implementing Regulation detailing the reporting requirements was decided in 2020 (2020/1208/EU).
+As mentioned above the ESR is the legal framework for Member States reduction commitments in the non-ETS sectors.

-The greenhouse gas emissions are estimated according to the IPCC guidelines and are aggregated into six main sectors.
-The greenhouse gases include CO2, CH4, N2O, HFCs, PFCs and SF6.
-The figures below show the allocation of CO2 equivalent emissions in 2020 in the different sectors and the estimated total greenhouse gas emissions in CO2 equivalents from 1990 to 2020.
+The greenhouse gas emissions are estimated according to the IPCC guidelines and are aggregated into five main sectors.
+The greenhouse gases include CO2, CH4, N2O, HFCs, PFCs, SF6 and NF3.
+The figure below shows the estimated total greenhouse gas emissions in CO2 equivalents from 1990 to 2021.
 The emissions are not corrected for electricity trade or temperature variations.

 Illustrations: Greenhouse gas emissions in CO2-equivalents distributed on main sectors and for the time-series.
 For background data, click here.